Colorado Sex Crime Attorney Blog

 • OR direct someone to a location for the purpose of prostitution

-As a class 3 misdemeanor, conviction can result in up to 6 months in county jail and also fines of $50 – $750.
+As a petty offense, conviction can result in up to 10 days in county jail and fines of up to $5,000.
 This specific charge is sometimes the result of a police sting operation where undercover law enforcement disguise themselves as prostitutes or place adds online trying to catch “johns” in the area.

 Patronizing a Prostitute in Denver

 At the point when another person accepts the money for sex, the acts take place, or you enter a place of prostitution, patronizing charges can apply.
-Engaging in sexual acts in exchange for money is a more serious offense than the offer of money or thing of value.
 You commit this prostitution-related crime in Denver, Aurora, or Lakewood if you:

 • engage in sexual acts with a prostitute,